jeffstieler/atlas-help/getting-started/layout-infrastructure.html.md

 ## Link Terraform to Atlas

-To save the infrastructure state in Atlas, setup a remote.
+To save the infrastructure state in Atlas, setup a remote by running the below command in the same directory as the `example-infrastructure.tf` file.
+If you cloned the [example repo](https://github.com/hashicorp/atlas-examples/tree/master/getting-started), all Terraform and Packer commands should be run in the [ops directory](https://github.com/hashicorp/atlas-examples/tree/master/getting-started/ops).

     $ terraform remote config -backend-config="name=ATLAS_USERNAME_HERE/example-environment"
     Remote state configured and pulled.